moby/moby/docs/sources/reference/commandline/cli.md

       -G, --group="docker": Group to assign the unix socket specified by -H when running in daemon mode; use '' (the empty string) to disable setting of a group
-      --api-enable-cors=false: Enable CORS headers in the remote API -b, --bridge="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking -bip="": Use this CIDR notation address for the network bridge's IP, not compatible with -b -d, --daemon=false: Enable daemon mode
+      --api-enable-cors=false: Enable CORS headers in the remote API -b, --bridge="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking -bip="": Use this CIDR notation address for the network bridge᾿s IP, not compatible with -b -d, --daemon=false: Enable daemon mode
       --dns=[]: Force docker to use specific DNS servers --dns-search=[]: Force Docker to use specific DNS search domains